More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 If you use public transport, the Verona Card includes unlimited travel on ATV buses for 24 or 48 hours, making it easy to combine the Arena with other monuments without worrying about tickets.

-Tips for visiting the Verona Arena
+Tips for visiting the Arena di Verona

-- If you are travelling with children or elderly people, take advantage of the discounted tickets and free tickets offered by the venue.
+- If you are travelling with children or elderly people, take advantage of the discounted and free tickets offered by the venue.

-- Ask for an audio guide so you can learn more about the place you are visiting.
+- Ask for an audio guide so you can learn much more about the place you are visiting.

 - Purchase the city card, which allows you to visit not only the Verona Arena, but also many other interesting places within the city, at a reduced price.